 5. For each Member, INFCOM reviews their designated contribution as per 3.2.2.21 and assess whether it meets the requirements specified in 3.2.2.7–3.2.2.10 and 3.2.2.12–3.2.2.15, and informs the Member in writing of its findings.

 6. For the maintenance of GBON, the designation or removal of GBON stations by Members is made and recorded in OSCAR/Surface by their National Focal Points for OSCAR/Surface.
 All designated GBON stations will then automatically appear on the dedicated GBON webtool.
 The stations designated by Members in OSCAR/Surface are recorded with “Pending Approval” status with regard to their GBON affiliation.
+[Republic of Korea]

 7. INFCOM, assisted by the Secretariat, reviews the designations and prepares the draft Resolution to INFCOM on the updated GBON composition.